TrellixVulnTeam/swahilipython_SCMU/Doc/extending/windows.rst

 ``_declspec(dllexport)``, as in ``void _declspec(dllexport) initspam(void)`` or
 ``PyObject _declspec(dllexport) *NiGetSpamData(void)``.

-Developer Studio will throw in a lot of import libraries that you do not really need, adding about 100K to your executable.
+Developer Studio will throw in a lot of agiza libraries that you do not really need, adding about 100K to your executable.
 To get rid of them, use the Project Settings dialog, Link tab, to specify *ignore default libraries*.
 Add the correct :file:`msvcrtxx.lib` to the list of libraries.